-One day a woman from Haiti said to them “Have you ever thought about asking patients if they are homesick”.
-The looked at her in surprise.
-No – they had not.
-With a quick change of the word they felt they were more able to get to the heart of the feeling - but is it depression?
-Depression is defined as a “Severe despondency and dejection, accompanied by feelings of hopelessness and inadequacy.” and that is not what is usually described.
+One day a woman from Haiti said to them, “Have you ever thought about asking patients if they are homesick?”
+They looked at her in surprise.
+No, they had not.
+With a simple change of a word, they felt they were better able to get to the heart of the feeling.
+But is it depression?
+Depression is defined as a “severe despondency and dejection, accompanied by feelings of hopelessness and inadequacy.”
+That is not what immigrants are describing.

-What is described are feelings so deep that you can scarcely give words to them.
-Your throat catches and you try and describe intense longing and desire only to remain wordless.
+What they describe are feelings so deep that you can scarcely give words to them.
+Your throat catches.
+You experience an intense, but wordless, longing and desire.
 How do I know this?
-Because I have experienced it first hand.
-What we long to describe is “Saudade”.
+Because I have experienced it, first hand.
+What we long to describe is Saudade.

-For many there is a clear recognition that they will never go back to the place where they feel most at home.
-They realistically accept this but not without “Saudade”.
+Many know that they will never go back to the place where they feel most at home.
+They realistically accept this, but not without saudade.
 A Portuguese friend of mine recently told me about her father.
 He is in his nineties and came to the United States with a large family over fifty years ago.
-A year ago he went back to Portugal for what everyone thought would be a short trip.
+A year ago, he went back to Portugal for what everyone thought would be a short trip.
 Now over a year later, he is still there.
-All the years he was in the United States he had “Saudade”.
-He has gone back so he no longer has to experience this intense longing; he is back in a place where he is viscerally at home in a land that he loves.
+All the years he was in the United States, he experienced saudade.
+He has returned so he no longer has to experience this intense longing; he is back in a place where he is viscerally at home, in a land that he loves.

 It’s funny how the simple act of discovering a word that gives meaning to those feelings can validate and heal.
 That is what I believe “Saudade” can do for the third culture kid.

 For more reading on Third Culture Kids make sure to purchase the book Between Worlds – Essays on Culture and Belonging available July 1, 2014 from Amazon.